beradeep/whitehole/README.md

 - [x] Entirely Open Source

 > [!Note]
-> - [x] This app plugs in with your Telegram bot to manage your photos, keeping you in charge of your data and privacy.
-> - [x] Your bot is responsible for all operations(upload, download etc.) to and from Telegram and this app is just a client to interact with the bot.
-> - [x] This app is not meant to and does not endorse spam or any other malicious activities.
-Please use it at your own responsibility.
+> This app requires access to a Telegram bot to manage your photos, keeping you in charge of your data and privacy.
+The bot and its owner are responsible for all operations(upload, download etc.) to and from Telegram and this app is just a client to interact with the bot.
+This app is not meant to and does not endorse spam or any other malicious activities.
+Please use it responsibly.

 <!-- ---------- Download ---------- -->